osic/benchmarking_live-migration/benchmarker_results/lvm_testing_summary.md

 To benchmark live migration, a tool has been put in place.
 This tool will

 1. Bootstrap the Openstack Cloud for live migration testing: create images, keys, flavors.. install rally and workload generator.
 2. create the workloads on one of the compute nodes.
-The workloads are basically a slice of 6 VMs: 5 VMs each one contains a spark cluster running a real time Spark streaming job while the 6th VM is a client that feeds data to the other nodes containing the spark workers. `The client is sending stream data at a rate of 1MB/s to each spark node.`
+The workloads are basically a slice of 6 VMs: ` each VM  contains a spark cluster running a real time Spark streaming job receiving stream data at a rate of 100kB/s. each VM has its disk half full which simulate logs and data stored from apps in real world`
 3. launch all the testings and measurements prior to start benchmarking live migration
-4. evacuating the compute node with the workloads to another empty compute node back and forth 30 times in a row
+4. evacuating the compute node with the workloads to another empty compute node back and forth 20 times in a row

 `NOTE:` the VMS are being evacuated in series one at a time and not in parallel